 There are two types of GPU, one that came integrated with the motherboard of your computer and the second which was either installed by you or by the manufacturer later.
 Integrated GPUs are just fine and do well for normal day to day tasks.
 But given the complexity of modern websites, browsers just cannot rely on the integrated GPU.
 On the other side, the second GPU is more capable and performant but consumes more power.
 So, if you are okay with lesser battery backup but you want optimum browser performance, you can follow these steps to enable high-performance GPU for Microsoft Edge.

-This feature was recently added to Windows 10 v1803.
-It lets you control what GPU is used by an application.
+This feature lets you control what GPU is used by an application.
 Using this feature, we will set high-performance GPU for Microsoft Edge.